seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 The **standard** C++ headers from the standard C++ library and standard template library may be exposed through the ``lib/System`` interface.
 These headers and the things they declare are considered to be platform agnostic.
-LLVM source files may include them or obtain their inclusion through ``lib/System`` interfaces.
+LLVM37 source files may include them or obtain their inclusion through ``lib/System`` interfaces.

 High Level Interface
 --------------------

-The entry points specified in the interface of ``lib/System`` must be aimed at completing some reasonably high level task needed by LLVM.
+The entry points specified in the interface of ``lib/System`` must be aimed at completing some reasonably high level task needed by LLVM37.
 We do not want to simply wrap each operating system call.
-It would be preferable to wrap several operating system calls that are always used in conjunction with one another by LLVM.
+It would be preferable to wrap several operating system calls that are always used in conjunction with one another by LLVM37.

 For example, consider what is needed to execute a program, wait for it to complete, and return its result code.
 On Unix, this involves the following